hantsy/symfony-rest-sample/docs/gs/pre.md

 For Windows users, to manage your softwares as Linux users, [install Chocolatey](https://chocolatey.org/) firstly.

-To install PHP 8 and PHP Composer, run the following command.
+To install PHP 8 and PHP Composer, open a terminal and run the following command.

 ```bash
 $ choco php composer
 ```

-To verify the installation, run the following command in your terminal.
+To verify the installation, run the following command.

 ```bash
 $  php -v